Paragard Lawsuit Facts

 In some cases, defendants will settle a case ahead of trial to avoid potentially paying more damages and risking a jury verdict.

-Why Are People Filing Paragard IUD Lawsuits?
+Why Are Women Filing Paragard IUD Lawsuits?

 The Paragard IUD lawsuits claim a design flaw led to the IUD device breaking during removal.
 This meant that part of the device could remain lodged in the uterus or other internal organs, causing injuries.